kaixih/kaixih.github.io/_posts/2021-01-27-cbr-fusion.md

 dw<sub>21</sub> = dy<sub>11</sub>x<sub>21</sub> + dy<sub>12</sub>x<sub>22</sub> + dy<sub>21</sub>x<sub>31</sub> + dy<sub>22</sub>x<sub>32</sub> |
 dw<sub>22</sub> = dy<sub>11</sub>x<sub>22</sub> + dy<sub>12</sub>x<sub>23</sub> + dy<sub>21</sub>x<sub>32</sub> + dy<sub>22</sub>x<sub>33</sub> |

-Essentially, we perform a convolution with x as input and dy as weight.
+In TF, we can call `conv2d_backprop_filter` to get the dw.
+As for the computational pattern, it is still a convolution but with x as input and dy as weight.
+Here is an example showing the results from `conv2d_backprop_filter` can be matched by using `conv2d`.
 ```python
 x = tf.reshape(tf.range(0, 9, dtype=tf.float32), (1, 3, 3, 1))
 print("x:\n", x[0, :, :, 0].numpy())